-3. Program Location [5 points] Very Good Good Fair Poor NF a.
-The narrative explains whether the ECHS is a school or small learning community located on the IHE partner's campus a stand-alone school located near the IHE partner's campus an autonomous small learning community or academy within a larger high school that is located near the IHE partner's campus where ECHS students are a separate cohort with their own teachers, leader, schedule, and curriculum plan.
-Applicants whose ECHS is not located on the partner IHE campus must provide at least three college courses for all students on the partner IHE campus, to help instill in the ECHS students the value and impact of a college going culture.
+3. Program Location [5 points] Very Good Fair Poor NF Good a.
+The narrative explains whether the ECHS is a school or small learning community located on the IHE partner's campus a stand-alone school located near the IHE partner's campus an autonomous small learning community or academy within a larger high school or BOCES site that is located near the IHE partner's campus where ECHS students are a separate cohort with their own teachers, leader, schedule, and curriculum plan.
+5 3.75 2.5 1.25 0

+Applicants whose ECHS is not located on the partner IHE campus must provide at least two college courses for all students on the partner IHE campus, to help instill in the ECHS students the value and impact of a college going culture.
 For ECHS programs in which students earn an associate degree, students must take at least three of their college courses on the partner IHE campus.
-5 3.75 2.5 1.25 0 ECHSs will be considered located "near the IHE partner's campus" if their students can be transported to the campus within 45 minutes or less.
+ECHSs will be considered located "near the IHE partner's campus" if their students can be transported to the campus within 45 minutes or less.
 Such proximity would facilitate the students' taking college courses on campus and visiting the campus to utilize the IHE resources or participate in special events.
-Comments:
+Comments: •